 AnitaB.org is a nonprofit organization named for Anita Borg, a pioneer for women in computer science.
 Anita founded the Institute for Women and Technology in 1994, which has since been renamed AnitaB.org.
 The website provides a wealth of information about events, meetups, awards, scholarships, and other resources for women in technology.

 Association for Women in Computing (AWC) is a professional organization for women in computer science and technology.
 It’s been around since 1978 and offers professional networking, mentoring, and continuing education.

 Association for Women in Science (AWIS) describes itself as a global network for women in STEM.
 AWIS is a think tank, leadership development, and advocacy group.
 Its career network includes postings for several hundred STEM-related jobs.

 IEEE Computer Society offers online resources for women in computing, such as conferences, publications, a digital research library, and local chapters for networking.

 MentorNet is a nonprofit that matches mentors in STEM careers with student “mentees.”
 It has matched more than 33,000 pairs since 1997, and 81% of them are women or members of a minority group.
 They offer corporate programs, college and university programs, and professional programs.

 National Center for Women and Information Technology (NCWIT) is a nonprofit that represents more than 1,100 universities, companies, nonprofits, and governmental organizations.
 It provides free resources for these organizations to raise awareness and reach out to critical populations of women and minorities.

 Society of Women Engineers (SWE) was founded in 1950.
 It’s a nonprofit membership organization with 300 collegiate and 100 professional member chapters.
 Members join a network of local and national engineers, attend national and regional conferences, and have access to SWE’s webinars, podcasts, website, and print materials.

 Further Explore a Career in Information Technology

 If you are thinking of pursuing or advancing a career in information technology, a college degree may help.† Purdue Global offers several online degree programs in information technology.
-Explore our IT degree programs.
+Explore our online IT degree programs.